apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 *   Aggregation would include by default all properties which are part of **`includePropertyTypes`**.
-However if any property has a explicit property definition provided like `comment` then `nodeScopeIndex` would neet to be set to true
+However if any property has a explicit property definition provided like `comment` then `nodeScopeIndex` would need to be set to true

 Above definition would allow fulltext query to be performed.
 But we can do more.